 IPR psychologist and early cognition expert Sandra Waxman directs the Project on Child Development, a developmental laboratory that welcomes parents and their children from birth to age 6.
 Projects focus on how infants and young children acquire language and how they acquire core cognitive capacities, and how these two come together in the developing mind.

 The Society for Research on Educational Effectiveness (SREE) brings together individuals interested in the use of causal inference to improve educational practice.
 SREE provides a forum to engage with a community of researchers, practitioners, policymakers, and students united in a desire to advance education research.
 IPR education researcher and statistician Larry Hedges was a founding president of the society and also co-editor of the society’s Journal of Research on Educational Effectiveness (JREE).
 The society, as well as its current director, Robert Greenwald, is based at IPR.

 Time-sharing Experiments for the Social Sciences (TESS)

 Supported by the National Science Foundation, TESS conducts general population experiments for investigators throughout the social sciences.
 It uses a well-respected, Internet survey platform, which captures internal validity.
 For successful proposals, TESS is free, allowing researchers to concentrate more on idea production and less on funding.
-IPR sociologist Jeremy Freese and political scientist James Druckman are a co-principal investigators.Urban Education Lab
+IPR political scientist James Druckman is co-principal investigators.Urban Education Lab

 Housed at the University of Chicago, the Urban Education Lab was founded in 2011 and is currently led by IPR economist Jonathan Guryan and University of Chicago economist Jens Ludwig.
 It aims to generate knowledge to help improve educational outcomes for disadvantaged children growing up in some of the most distressed urban neighborhoods in America and overseas.
 Several IPR faculty participate in lab research projects.